choderalab/ensembler/docs/cli_docs.rst

   ensembler package_models

-Furthermore, the ``ensembler quickmodel`` command allows the entire modeling pipeline to be run in one go, ideally on a small number of targets and templates.
+Furthermore, the ``ensembler quickmodel`` command allows the entire modeling pipeline to be run in one go for a single target and a small number of templates.
 Note that this command will not work with MPI.

 To print helpstrings for each subcommand, pass the ``-h`` flag.